Frequently Asked Questions (FAQs)

 No. There is no provision in the law for an extension of either paying the taxes or filing a tax report.
 There have been some instances where a distributor had problems with their computers.
 The best thing to do is estimate the best you can and pay and file on the due dates.
 Distributors can amend their reports and can get credit they have overpaid.
 MCA 15-70-410; and 15-70-425.

-What is the penalty for late filing?
+What is the penalty for late filing and/or late payment?

 Do I have to re-license every year?